Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 4. The signature and the public address are sent back to the server, which checks if the signature is correct.
 If so, an auth token is generated and returned to the web app.
 A new nonce will be generated for that user for the next time the user will want to login.

-Don't worry, you don't have to handle all these things since genezio authentication service will do all the heavy lifting.
-Let's move forward with developing an app that features Metamask for signing in.
+Don't worry, you don't have to handle all these things since the Genezio authentication service will do all the heavy lifting.
+Let's move forward with developing an app that features MetaMask for signing in.

 ## Implementation